riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 data: Data = 45 bytes
 header: String = "authorization:Basic Optional(\"MkI0MjMzOTYtRjRCQS00NUI1LUJCREEtMjBFRTI5NkJGOTcwOnBhc3N3b3Jk\")"
 ```
-You can copy and paste this into Swift REPL and it will return your version of Basic auth header.
+You can copy and paste this into console and it will return your version of Basic auth header if you used same username and password to create `AdminUser` you can copy the result from here.
 Now copy content of `header` variable, it will be a base64 encoded username and password that needs to go with the curl request that should look like that:
 ```
 curl \
 --header "authorization:Basic MkI0MjMzOTYtRjRCQS00NUI1LUJCREEtMjBFRTI5NkJGOTcwOnBhc3N3b3Jk" \